rfoucard/cra-fast-track/templates/security-report-process.md

     E -- "Rejected" --> R["Inform reporter that the report was rejected"]

+    E -- "Extension" --> H["Inform reporter that the report was accepted and categorized as Extension"]

     E -- "Core" --> F{"Does the report indicate potential active exploitation?"}
     F -- "Yes" --> FP["<a href="https://github.com/rfoucard/cra-fast-track/blob/main/templates/actively-exploited-vulnerability-process.md">Active Exploitation Assessment Process"</a>]
     F -- "No" --> G["Inform reporter that the report was accepted and categorized as Core"] FP --> G

+    E -- "Service / Infrastructure" --> SI{"Does the report concern a CRA-relevant service?"}
+    SI -- "Yes" --> SIP["Severe Incident Assessment Process"]
-    E -- "Extension" --> H["Inform reporter that the report was accepted and categorized as Extension"] E -- "Service / Infrastructure" --> I["Inform reporter that the report was accepted and categorized as Service / Infrastructure"]
+    SI -- "No" --> I["Inform reporter that the report was accepted and categorized as Service / Infrastructure"] SIP --> I

     G --> G1["Create internal ticket on forge.typo3.org and notify relevant Core Development Team members"] H --> H1["Inform extension maintainer by email"]